rbgedinburgh/bioinformatics/source/cutadapt.rst

             #SBATCH --partition=long
             #SBATCH --cpus-per-task=16 #number of threads, not cores
             #SBATCH --mem=1G #adjust this according to your data.
             #SBATCH --array=0-4 # the number of samples you have.
 We have five accessions we use 0-4 because Bash array is zero-indexed (instead of 1-5).
+It is a good practice to ask for a maximum of 25 tasks at a time.

             acc=$(sed -n "$SLURM_ARRAY_TASK_ID"p /path/to/my/acc/file)